 - Make the frosting.
 In a heavy saucepan, whisk together 3 tablespoons of flour and 1/4 cup of the milk until smooth.
 Whisk in salt and remaining milk.
 Turn heat to medium and cook, whisking constantly, until mixture is thick and creamy.
 Let it cool completely.

 - Using your electric mixer, beat butter and granulated sugar until fluffy.
 Beat in the vanilla.
 Beat in the thoroughly cooled flour mixture.
-Beat and beat until the icing is fluffy and no longer grainy (this may take a while, depending on how good your mixer is).
+Beat and beat until the icing is fluffy and no longer grainy (this may take a while, depending on how powerful your mixer is).
 For this recipe, I recommend using a stand mixer.

 - Cover cake with frosting.
 If your cake domes, you can trim off the domes and crumble them for garnish.